-- Vision Kindergarten, 2nd and 4th grade will be screened by "Vision Research" (subject to change) - Vision Grades 5th and 6th will be screened by "Lion's Club" (subject to change) - ↔ Dental Basic dental screenings and education are offered by Sarrell Dental for all grades every year. (subject to change)
+- O Vision Kindergarten, 2nd and 4th grade will be screened by "Vision Research" (subject to change) - o Vision Grades 5th and 6th will be screened by "Lion's Club" (subject to change) - PreK health screenings (vision, hearing, dental)

 You will be notified if your child is tested and the results are not in the "normal" range for the particular test.
 If you receive one of those letters, it is recommended that you take your child to a doctor or healthcare provider for further evaluation.
 School screenings are not for diagnostic purposes.